aramk/crayon-syntax-highlighter/readme.txt

     * The copy button tooltip.
     * Retina button order in the sprite sheet.
     * Wrapping of code lines in some wordpress themes.
+    * Wrapped line height was being overridden by CSS.

 = 2.4.3 =
 * ADDED: